 Best medicine for fever:

 Fever is a common symptom of many illnesses and is generally a sign that your body is fighting off an infection.
-Over-the-counter (OTC) medications can help reduce fever and relieve other symptoms:
+Over-the-counter (OTC) some of the best medicine for fever can help reduce fever and relieve other symptoms:

 Acetaminophen (Tylenol): Acetaminophen is a pain reliever and fever reducer that works by blocking the production of prostaglandins, which are substances in the body that cause pain and fever.